rdavila/active_record_to_excel/README.md

 User.all.to_excel({ :name => 'Name', :email => 'Email' })
 ```

-That line of code creates a report.xls on the public folder of your rails app with the report.
+That line of code creates a report.xls file under the public folder of your rails app.

 The keys on the hash are methods of you ActiveRecord object that returns the value required, the values
 are the labels of the columns on the Excel sheet.